 - Transactions subject to the regime include acquisitions by foreign investors of a "legal entity governed by French law".
-Whereas the former provisions of the French Monetary and Financial Code applied to undertakings whose registered offices are established in France, the new regulation now covers all legal entities governed by French law, which could extend to organisations or sales offices with no legal personality. - Investments made by a non-EU/EEA investor trigger a filing when crossing the ownership threshold of 25% of the voting rights of a legal entity governed by French law.
+Whereas the former provisions of the French Monetary and Financial Code applied to undertakings whose registered office is established in France, the new regulation now covers all legal entities governed by French law, which could extend to organisations or sales offices with no legal personality. - Investments made by a non-EU/EEA investor triggers a filing when crossing the ownership threshold of 25% of the voting rights of a legal entity governed by French law.
 This will apply regardless of whether (i) the shares are held directly or indirectly, and (ii) the relevant investor is acting alone or in concert, provided that the target is active in a strategic sector.
 This threshold previously was 33.33%.
-This threshold has been lowered to 10% for investments made in French companies active in strategic sectors by non-EU/EEA investors, where the French target's shares are listed on a regulated market.

-Applying equally to EU/EEA investors and non-EU/EEA investors, prior authorisation remains required in case of acquisition of control, as defined in article L. 233-3 of the French Commercial Code, of any French law entity
+Applying equally to EU/EEA investors and non-EU/EEA investor, prior authorization remains required in case of acquisition of control, as defined in article L. 233-3 of the French Commercial Code, of any French law entity or acquisition, in part or in full, of any business activity operated by a French law entity.